 Most of my hobby projects involve electronics.
 Over the years I've built and rebuilt countless things; starting with simple mods to toys, to the computer and emulation stuff here.
 Once I get an idea in my head it isn't long before the soldering iron is heating up.

 I started playing with electronics when I was 5 or 6, pulling battery powered toys apart.
 A little later, my dad gave me a stack of old circuit boards and a soldering iron.
-After a while, I'd gathered a pretty good collection of parts and would spend afternoons trying them out in various configurations.
+After a while, I had a pretty good collection of parts and would spend afternoons trying them out in various configurations.
 My mum bought me one of those 30-in-one electronics project kits, which helped me to learn how to read schematics and understand the various component's properties and how they interact.

 Knowing this stuff has helped me in many of the projects I've worked on.
-A lot of product designers just do aesthetics and leave "how it works" to the engineers, I have enough understanding to blur the line (a little), between designer and engineer.
+A lot of product designers just do aesthetics and leave "how it works" to the engineers, I have enough understanding to blur the line (a bit), between designer and engineer.

 Next: Off-Road Go-Karting.